 Blueprints for the Afrofuture

-The importance of recognizing Blackness in BC is creating more fulsome perspectives and knowledge benefitting all people across these territories.
-So some of the questions Kemi hopes to answer alongside you, the community, and artists such as Charles Campbell, Justine Chambers, Joshua Ngenda and writer Angie Riley, to name a few, are:
+The importance of recognizing Blackness in BC creates more fulsome perspectives and knowledge benefitting all people across these territories.
+So some of the questions Kemi hopes to answer alongside the community, and artists such as Charles Campbell, Justine Chambers, Joshua Ngenda and writer Angie Riley, to name a few, are:

 Why is the act of gathering so important?